janligudzinski/janligudzinski.github.io/content/blog/1-nasty-system-1/index.md

 - Core app frontend: Angular with Bulma (Bootstrap is passé and I didn't want to come up with Tailwind styles for everything myself)
 - AI app backend: Axum again (the quick and dirty prototype was in C#)
 - All three of the above exist in two copies, one for the production environment and one for demos
-- Mostly static landing page (unfucking which will be done in this post), done in Sveltekit.
+- Mostly static landing page ("unfucking" which will be done in this post), done in Sveltekit.
 - All of this is exposed to the outside world with different subdomains by an instance of Nginx with Certbot.

 >*Why Angular and not React or Svelte?*